Menu

 Tables and graphs.
 FC articles and commentaries do not contain tables or graphs.

 References.
-FC articles and commentaries do not include references.
+FC articles and commentaries do not include references or footnotes.
 An exception to this is in the abstract of articles and commentaries where authors are encouraged to place a reference to one of their journal articles which may be a published longer or shorter version of what they have submitted to FC.
-It is also permissible to include a Notes section at the end in which no more than 3 articles can be listed for additional information.
-A Notes section is optional.
+It is also permissible to include a Notes section (see below for formatting) at the end in which no more than 3 articles and or websites can be listed for additional information.
+Notes entries should be listed alphabetically.
+A numbered and alphabetized Notes section is optional.

 Photos.
-Authors must supply a digital version of their head shot at the time of submission of a scholar article or commentary which will be included in the final version of the article if accepted.
-For authors of articles, we would also like a second photo, an “action” digital photo, that would illustrate to readers an important moment that captures your experience while you were a Fulbrighter.
+Authors must supply high resolution digital photos at the time of submission of a an article, or commentary.
+One photo should be a head shot (shoulders to top of head) while a second photo should be an “action” digital photo, that would illustrate to readers an important moment that captures your experience while you were a Fulbrighter.
 Please provide a caption for this photo as well.
+In cases where more than two digitals are needed, authors should consider including a website link to additional digitals or videos in the Notes section.

 Copyright Form.
 You will be asked to sign a copyright form once your scholar article or commentary is accepted.
 You will be able to freely use your article.